Sports Coach Logo Sports Coach Training Principles Fitness Components

 If you were injured during an accident, you would want to file a personal injury claim.
 Although this is a complex process, your attorney will help manage the timeline of your case and guide you through the entire process.

-The attorney will ensure that the right steps are taken to ensure that you receive the settlement you truly deserve.
-Once consulted with your attorney, go ahead and file a claim with the other party’s insurance company.
+The attorney will ensure that the proper steps are taken to ensure that you receive the settlement you truly deserve.
+Once consulted with your attorney, file a claim with the other party's insurance company.
 But if the at-fault party does not have insurance, you can ask your attorney to send a letter demanding compensation for your injuries.

 Remember, the claims adjuster interviewed you, the other party, and the witnesses about what transpired during the accident.
 So, be sure to carry your medical records with you.
 They will serve as evidence and significantly improve your chances of getting maximum compensation for your injuries.
-Once the insurance company has carefully evaluated your medical reports, a settlement offer will be made.
+A settlement offer will be made once the insurance company has carefully evaluated your medical reports.
 Your attorney will accept or reject the offer depending on the amount offered.
-If you feel that it is not a fair settlement, then file a lawsuit.
+If you feel it is not a fair settlement, file a lawsuit.

-If negotiation with the insurance company does not work, you will be left with no option but to file a lawsuit.
+If negotiation with the insurance company does not work, you will have no option but to file a lawsuit.
 In most states, a personal injury claim must be filed within twenty-four months of the accident.
 Although this process can take longer, it is the only way to obtain maximum compensation for your injuries.

 Discovery

 The next stage is referred to as the discovery phase.
-And it usually starts once a lawsuit is filed and all counterclaims, as well as, responses have been filed.
-Each party might be required to provide written answers during this phase.
+It usually starts once a lawsuit is filed and all counterclaims and responses have been filed.
+During this phase, each party might be required to provide written answers.

 Another way to collect information during this process is through depositions.
-After filing your case, you can choose to issue subpoenas for police reports, medical reports, and other relevant evidence.
+After filing your case, you can issue subpoenas for police reports, medical reports, and other relevant evidence.

-In this phase, the main goal is to gather documentary evidence that’ll be utilized at the trial.
-It usually lasts between eight to ten months.
-But depending on the case's complexity, the discovery process might even take longer than ten months.
+In this phase, the main goal is to gather documentary evidence that will be utilized at the trial.
+It usually lasts eight to ten months, but depending on the case's complexity, the discovery process might even take longer than ten months.

 Negotiation and Mediation